Access | ||

 If you still can't access Canvas, get UBC Canvas help.

 Make sure you are viewing all your courses in Canvas.
-Click "Courses" in the left-most Global Navigation (menu in navy blue), then click the “All Courses” link at the bottom of the list.
-Also be aware that Canvas courses may not appear until the first day of class.
+Click "Courses" in the left-most Global Navigation, then click “All Courses”.
+Also be aware that Canvas courses may not appear until the first day of class and access typically ends eight weeks after the last day of class.

 If you still can't find your course or can't access Canvas at all, get UBC Canvas help.